-At the beginning, to find the neighboring zones, the code searches over the whole geometry, but as the tracking proceeds, it learns the neighbors of each zone: if one is not yet in the contiguity list, it is added, making the calculation more and more efficient.
+At the beginning, to find the neighboring zones, the code searches over the whole geometry, but as the tracking proceeds, it learns the neighbors of each zone: they are stored in the contiguity list, making the calculation more and more efficient.
 When the above size limit is reached, the code prints a warning: GEOMETRY SEARCH ARRAY FULL.
 This is not lethal: the calculation continues but with a reduced efficiency.
-If the neighboring zone is not found in the contiguity list, the code will scan ALL zones.
+If the neighboring zones are not found in the contiguity list, the code will scan again ALL zones.